DOI-ONRR/doi-extractives-data/_case-studies/greenlee.md

 Arizona also collects a Transaction Privilege Tax for the right to do business in the state, at a rate of 3.125% on the total gross receipts of taxable business.[^16] However, this tax does not apply to copper mining.

 In 2015-16 fiscal year, Greenlee County received $5,254,315 in transaction privilege and severance tax disbursements.[^17] In publicly available documents, the Arizona Department of Revenue reports this revenue as one sum, and does not specify what percentage of the tax stems from copper mining.
-Greenlee County also collected $3,768,467 in local property taxes levied for general purposes, public health services, and flood control (out of a total $20.2 million in county revenue) in its 2015 Fiscal Year.[^18] While some portion of property taxes stems from copper mining, the percentage is not specified in publicly available data.
+Greenlee County also collected $3,768,467 in local property taxes levied for general purposes, public health services, and flood control (out of a total $20.2 million in county revenue) in its 2015 fiscal year.[^18] While some portion of property taxes stems from copper mining, the percentage is not specified in publicly available data.

 ## Costs